GwendolyneFreddy/butchery/README.md

 ## Compatibility

+#### Games supported

-This mod is designed to work on the following Infinity Engine games: Baldur's Gate II: Enhanced Edition (BG2EE), the original Baldur's Gate II (BG2 or just SoA) with the Throne of Bhaal (ToB) expansion, the conversion projects Baldur's Gate Trilogy (BGT) and Enhanced Edition Trilogy (EET).
+This mod is designed to work on the following Infinity Engine games:

+- Baldur's Gate II: Enhanced Edition (BG2EE).
+- The original Baldur's Gate II (BG2, or just SoA) with the Throne of Bhaal (ToB) expansion. **Make sure you have Throne of Bhaal patched to version 26498.** Check the ReadMe files related to your patch in your game folder and the <a href="http://www.bioware.com/games/throne_bhaal/support/patches/">BioWare</a> website if necessary.
+- The conversion projects based on ToB: <a href="http://www.shsforums.net/forum/261-bgt-weidu/">Baldur's Gate Trilogy (BGT)</a> and <a href="https://github.com/Gibberlings3/EET/releases">Enhanced Edition Trilogy</a> (EET).

+##

+#### Other Mods Compatibility

+This is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 Though I am striving to make BuTcHeRy compatible with as many other mods as possible, there is always a chance that incompatibilities will arise.
 Below are the ones discovered thus far:

-- BuTcHeRY is not compatible with Revisited Battles component '<em>Improved Firkraag</em>' (don't expect a crash but an impossible fight).
+- BuTcHeRY is not compatible with Revisited Battles component '*Improved Firkraag*' (don't expect a crash but an impossible fight).
-- As I use vanilla scripts, expect the fight to be harder if you install stratagems ('<em>Smarter general AI<em>' component).
+- As I use vanilla scripts, expect the fight to be harder if you install stratagems ('*Smarter general AI*' component).
 You should install BuTcHeRy before stratagems of course.<br><br>

+If you encounter any bugs, please <a href="https://www.baldursgateworld.fr/lacouronne/butchery/">report them on the mod forum!</a>

+##

+#### Installation Order

-Classical games players are also strongly recommended to download and install the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br><br>
+>Classical games players are strongly recommended to download and install the latest version of the <a href="https://www.gibberlings3.net/mods/fixes/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>

 <div align="right"><a href="#top">Back to top</a></div>